ataboo/FlangeAssistGradle/README.md

 Feel free to send feedback or suggestions to bmtoolbox@gmail.com

 ###Changes:
+####V0.29 (12/14/15):
+- Tax and Wage values updated
+- Added SK and NF to Pay Calculator
+- Provinces now have Night Shift Premium, Dues, and Vacation rates as available through BCA
+- Provinces have 1.5 time on night shift as per agreements
+- Provinces have overtime at double rate as per agreements
+- Fixed BC and ON taxes, CB wages
+- TaxManager and PayCalc overhauled...again.
+- Taxes now properly calculated with Union Dues credited
+- Days of the week spinners now resize properly to screen
+- Icon changed to new IOS BoilerMac Toolbox icon.
+- Menu doesn't open on first run

 ####V0.28 (11/04/15):
 - Updated wage rates
 - Fixed vacation rates